Saturn91/Saturn91MadeWithGodotData/README.md

 **Image validation fails with "not an image"**
 - The preview_image URL doesn't return an image content type
 - Make sure you're linking directly to an image file, not a webpage

+**Image validation fails with "wrong aspect ratio"**
+- The preview_image dimensions don't match 460:215 aspect ratio
+- Resize your image to approximately 460x215 pixels (or any resolution with 16:9 aspect ratio)
+- The validation allows ±10% tolerance for the aspect ratio

 **"_index.cfg has been manually modified"**
 - Revert changes to `_index.cfg` - this file is auto-generated